Years ago, I had the chance to do the famed Mt Pulag hike which is one of the best weekend getaways from Manila… and boy, it was amazing!

-Earlier this year, I had a chance to climb and see the famed Mt.
-Pulag as one of the weekend getaways from Manila that I did.
-Now, I’ve never climbed a mountain before so I was a bit hyped and anxious about the trip.
-Sure, we were going on the easy trail, but I have heard people saying that it can be quite a challenge still.
-Nonetheless!
-I promised to be a ‘YES‘ person this year especially to travel and adventures, so I wasn’t really planning on backing down from this, especially because I was set on seeing this view:
+At that time, I have never climbed a mountain before so I was a bit hyped and anxious about the trip — of course, we were going on the easy trail, but I have heard of people saying that it can still be a challenge… Nonetheless, I wasn’t planning on backing down from it, especially because I was set on seeing this view:

-The so-called ‘sea of clouds’.
-Some travelers have been unfortunate on their hike up because they are usually greeted by rain (hence not seeing this view) but since it was April at that time and it was freaking hot in Manila and the Philippines all over, I had high hopes that I would see this view.
+Some travelers have been unfortunate on their hike because they are usually greeted by rain; but since it was April at that time and it was freaking hot in Manila and the Philippines all over, I had high hopes that I would see this view.

 - Sleeping Bags and Sleeping Mat

 To protect you from the cold and to give you comfort from the hard ground

 - Water Bottles

 2-3 liters per person should be enough.
 (Bring more of course if you get thirsty rather quickly).